seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSClientCall_examples/Readme.md

 That means that the user should be mostly interested on the code related  to the service handler, which can be found under *smartsoft/src*.
 There you we can find for this example the  source file (*smartsoft/src/SetBool_activity.cc*).

-The source code of the *SetBool_activity* (*smartsoft/src/SetBool_activity.cc*) contains the method *set_bool_callServiceQuery* which getting as input the request message from the ROS service call  */SetBool* (type std_srvs/SetBool) tranform it to a SeRoNet request service (*Std_srvs_SetBoolRequest*) and query the message through the *SetBoolQueryServiceReq* port.
-The answer got from the *StringServiceQuery* component is transformed to a ROS service response (std_srvs/SetBool) and send back to the ROS middleware as answer from the service */SetBool* (implementation can be found in the source class GetStringROSRosPortExtension; code -> *ROS/src-gen/GetStringROSRosPortExtension.cc*):
+The source code of the *SetBool_activity* (*smartsoft/src/SetBool_activity.cc*) contains the method *_set_bool_callServiceQuery* which getting as input the request message from the ROS service call  */SetBool* (type std_srvs/SetBool) transform it to a SeRoNet request service (*Std_srvs_SetBoolRequest*) and query the message through the *SetBoolQueryServiceReq* port.
+The answer got from the *StringServiceQuery* component is transformed to a ROS service (std_srvs/SetBool) response message and send back to the ROS middleware as answer of the service */SetBool* (implementation can be found in the source class *GetStringROSRosPortExtension*; code -> *ROS/src-gen/GetStringROSRosPortExtension.cc*):

 ![Service Handler Source Code 01](Screenshots/03-activity_Implementation.png)